himanshunagda/pageViewAnalysis/README.md

 - Collect all page views
 - Get page views by page id
 - Get page views by country
 - Get page views by countries.
-(For sample, we used Germany, India, Unitted Stated and United Kingdom as countries) (Graph)
+(For sample, we used Germany, Hong Kong, Unitted Stated and United Kingdom as countries) (Graph)
 - Get page views by a browser name
 - Get page activity for a last 30 mins.
 - Returning user rate (for this application, returning user rate is calculated for user who visits homepage for more than 1 time.)